faisal-porag/django-ORM-cheat-sheet/README.md

 # Django-ORM-Queryset

 #### ORM Sample Filter Example
-Return only the records where the firstname is 'Emil':
+Return only the records where the firstname is `'Emil'`:

 ```shell
 mydata = Members.objects.filter(firstname='Emil').values()
 ```